gtaylor/python-gotalk/README.rst

 :Author: Greg Taylor
 :License: BSD
 :Status: Early development
+:Gotalk Version: 01

 python-gotalk aspires to be a Python implementation of the Gotalk_ protocol.
 It is currently in the early goings, so you probably don't want to use this for anything serious.

+As of this second, this module contains everything needed to form or parse gotalk messages.
+Unlike the Go reference implementation, we don't have any convenience stuff to tie it all together and make it work... yet.

+As noted above, python-gotalk currently supports only protocol version 01.
+Given that gotalk 01 is still evolving, this is a bit of a moving target currently.

 Documentation
 -------------